Focus on the drafting skills and legal and commercial issues to be considered when drawing up international IP agreements.

 Understand the potential impact of Brexit on your IP agreements

-Complete practical exercises on drafting clauses to consolidate your learning
+Consolidate your learning with practical exercises on drafting clauses

 Sally Shorthose is one of the leading intellectual property (IP) partners at Bird & Bird.
 She provides a full range of intellectual property commercial advice and support to her clients, including licensing, partnering and exploitation agreements, research, development and marketing collaborations.
 She also frequently advises clients on regulatory and ‘freedom to operate’ matters, and manages significant due diligence matters.
 As a transactional intellectual property lawyer, she provides advice in relation to the protection and exploitation of a full range of IP rights, both in stand-alone transactions and as part of an acquisition, divestment or investment activity.